Chris6170/liri-node-app-1/README.md

 Actors: Tom Hardy, Michelle Williams, Riz Ahmed, Scott Haze
 ```

 >The last option is a bit different.
-It will take the option and filter from a given file.
-In this case, I specified in liri.js to use a file in the same directory with the contents 'movie-this,"rounders"'
+It will take the option and filter from a comma-delimited file specified within liri.js.
+In this case, the contents of that file are 'movie-this,"rounders"'.
 ```
 node liri.js do-what-it-says